NCI Drug Dictionary

 A fluorinated ether with general anesthetic and muscle relaxant activities.
 Although the exact mechanism of action has not been established, inhaled isoflurane, appears to act on the lipid matrix of the neuronal cell membrane, which results in disruption of neuronal transmission.
 This agent enhances the release of the inhibitory neurotransmitter gamma-aminobutyric acid (GABA), thereby increasing the activity of the inhibitory neurotransmitter on synaptic transmission.
 Isoflurane may inhibit glutamatergic excitatory transmission by increasing glutamate re-uptake and it may potentiate glycine receptor activity, which decreases motor function.
 In addition, isoflurane may alter certain pro- and anti-inflammatory cytokines, including interleukin-6 and -10 (IL-6, IL-10), possibly through the activation of the nuclear factor kappa B (NF-KB) pathway, which may affect immune responses during surgery.
 Check for active clinical trials using this agent.
 (NCI Thesaurus)

-US brand names: Aerrane
+US brand name: Aerrane

 Chemical structure: 1-chloro-2,2,2-trifluoroethyl difluoromethyl ether (SN); 2-chloro-2-(difluoromethoxy)-1,1,1-trifluoroethane